joesingo/truthdiscovery/reports/possible_structure.md

 # Future work

-* Theoretical work:
-  * General:
-    * Approach has been to follow social choice and closely related literature

-    * Could instead look to other areas like argumentation and data mining literature (?)

-  * Framework limitations:
-    * Objects do not really play a role for most of the work.
-Maybe they could be removed from the framework if they do not play a significant role, or more work could be done to actually use the concept of objects.

-    * One may wonder whether there is any meaning in comparing facts for different objects, but this is defined in the framework

-  * Potential framework extensions:
-    * Support the numerous extensions to basic TD

-    * There is a lot of redundancy in the axioms where we state a property that the source ranking should have, and an almost identical version for fact ranking.
-Similarly in the proofs, it is often the case that the argument for facts is identical to the one for sources.
-    *
-    * Most algorithms are not just iterative but *recursive*, updating trust and belief scores from each other at each iteration.
-The recursion aspect is not captured in any definition.
-Making such a definition could lead to a simpler representation of recursively iterative algorithms in terms of the update rules.
-One could then study the effects of making changes to the update rules

-    * Perhaps there is a more general problem or framework, where we have k groups of nodes instead of just 2 (sources and facts).
-The interpretation of such a network would need considering.

-    * Maybe the stuff in Pasternack's thesis on 'groups' is relevant to this

 * Results:
-    * Only considered one real-world algorithm, and a very simple one as truth discovery algorithms go
-    * Did not prove convergence or otherwise of Sums in all cases: can try to extend our conjecture to a proof
   * Could consider more algorithms and prove convergence of them

+  * come up with more examples for operators satsifying and violating various axioms

-    * Did not formulate many results with the developed axioms.
-In particular it would be useful to consider the interplay between axioms, such as determining whether it is possible for an operator to satisfy *all* the stated axioms
+  * As mentioned in the evaluation of the preceding section, not many results were formulated with the axioms.
+In particular, it would be interesting to study how the axioms interact with each other, e.g. whether it is possible to satisfy them at the same time, and any interesting properties entailed by them in conjunction.

+  * Could weaken axioms to find more general properties of operators.
+For example, one may note that unanimity and groundedness are special cases of the following axiom

+    \begin{axiom}
+    For any truth discovery network $N$ and facts $f_1, f_2 \in \F$, $\src(N, f_1) \subseteq \src(N, f_2)$ implies $f_1 \fle_N^T f_2$.
+    If facts $f_1, f_2 \in \F$
+    \end{axiom}

+    That is, facts with more sources \footnotemark rank higher than those with less.

+    \footnotetext{
+      'More' here is in the sense of set inclusion, not the \emph{number} of sources
+    }

+    Future work could investigate this axiom in detail.
+For example, it would be interesting to find operators that satisfy unanimity and/or groundness, but \emph{not} this more general axiom.

   * As mentioned in the text preceding the monotonicity axiom (axiom
     \ref{axiom:monotonicity}, most axioms deal with the properties of rankings in a static network.
 Monotonicity however deals with modifications to a network and the resulting effect on rankings.
-These kind of axioms, where input is changed in some way, are used to great effect in the axiomatisation of PageRank \cite{page_brin_et_al, altman}
-      for ranking systems, and in other areas related to social choice.
+These kind of axioms, where input is changed in some way, are used to great effect in the axiomatisation of PageRank \cite{page_brin_et_al, altman} for ranking systems, and in other areas related to social choice.
 Developing more axioms of this type may therefore be useful in seeking sound and complete axioms for truth discovery algorithms.